MykytenkoYurii/GeoGrid_Analyser/README.md

-# Vodafone_task
+# GeoGrid Analyser
-Repository for Vodafone Techical Task for position of Data-Analyst
+Repository for GeoGrid task of division geo data and web visualization